 - Does the Type of Felony Make a Difference?

 - An Opportunity for Felons?

-All establishments in Nevada where people participate in gaming in any way need to be “licensed and controlled to protect the public health, safety, morals, good order, and general welfare of the inhabitants of the Nevada.”
+Casinos and other gambling establishments in Nevada must be licensed and controlled to protect the public health, safety, morals, good order, and general welfare of the people of Nevada.

-- A non-restricted gaming license is required for owners of casinos and other places with more than 15 slot machines.
-This is true for any owner who holds at least 10% of the company.
-Officers of the company including the president, CEO, accounting officer, and secretary must also be licensed.
+A non-restricted gaming license is required for owners of casinos and places with more than 15 slot machines.
+It is required by any owner who holds at least 10% of the company.

 How to Get a Nevada Gaming License

 If you want a Nevada gaming license, you must complete the Multi-Jurisdiction Personal History disclosure form that is used in many gaming jurisdictions in the United States.